Intubation Procedure Overview with Practice Questions

 60. Why does an endotracheal tube have a radiopaque line?

-It has a line that is visible on a chest x-ray to help visualize the position of the tube.
+The radiopaque line is visible on a chest X-ray to confirm the position of the tube.

 61. What is the Murphy eye of an endotracheal tube?

-It is an extra hole in the tube that serves as a safeguard in case the tube becomes obstructed.
+The Murphy eye is an additional hole near the tube’s tip that serves as a safety feature in case the primary opening becomes obstructed.

 62. What is the vocal cord line?